 34 and his interests are divided.
 The unmarried woman or virgin is concerned about the work of the Lord, how she can be holy in both body and spirit.
 But the married woman is concerned about the affairs of this world, how she can please her husband.

-35 I am saying this for your own good, not to restrict you, but in order to promote proper decorum and undivided devotion to the Lord (ESV)emphasis added
+35 I am saying this for your own good, not to restrict you, but in order to promote proper decorum and undivided devotion to the Lord (ESV)

-How does a person know if they are called to be single or be married?
+How does a person know if they are called to be single or married?
 Answering this question calls for wisdom and discernment.
 Praying, reading Scripture, regular church attendance, and seeking guidance from Godly counselors are helpful ways to discern God’s plan.
 (Also see What Bible Translation Does Assemblies of God Use?)

 Many Assemblies of God churches have ministries designed for singles.
 Singles ministries offer men and women a community to give and receive support and friendship.

 Remarriage in the Assemblies of God

 As in other Protestant denominations, remarriage can be a complicated topic in the Assemblies of God.
 The denomination is sincere about wanting to follow the Bible’s teaching on remarriage.
 (Also see What Does Assemblies of God Believe About Drinking Alcohol?)

-However, it’s difficult to know what the right decision is in certain circumstances for a variety of reasons such as:
+However, it isn’t easy to know what the right decision is in certain circumstances for a variety of reasons, such as:

-- some marriages started and ended before a person (or a couple) decided to become Christians
+- Some marriages started and ended before a person (or a couple) decided to become Christian.

 - Sometimes the church isn’t in communication with both former spouses, just one of them.